lgtm-migrator/ahm-config/README.md

 # ahm-config

 Config management module.
 It uses [nconf](https://github.com/indexzero/nconf) under the bonnet to manage config files, environment variables as a single system.
 It aims to simplify system configuration and config management.
+It also offers means of config validation and normalization using json schema.

 ### Installation